 TAMIU Books IncludED

-As a degree-seeking student, your required textbooks and course materials are supplied free of charge for the Fall 2021 semester.
+As a degree-seeking student, your required textbooks and course materials are supplied free of charge for the Spring 2022 semester.
 Our TAMIU Books IncludED program offers you substantial savings and takes away the stress of gathering books and materials: We provide access on day one of your classes!
 Want to know more about this incredible benefit?
 Keep reading!

 The Office of Information Technology's Help Desk is your first point of contact for technical issues or software questions.
 You can contact us via phone or email.

 TAMIU technicians can assist with any questions concerning account management (including Dusty email setup and password resets), as well as Banner ID, NetID and UConnect.

 To contact the Help Desk on weekdays from 7:30 a.m. to 6 p.m.
 (CT), call 956-326-2310, or email [email protected].